tech2wiki/tech2wiki-website/content/techline/techline_software.md

 ---
 # Techline software

 The Techline terminal is a computer, also referred to as terminal, which runs on Microsoft Windows and has Tech2 software installed.
-There are various versions of Tech 2 software to work with.
+There are various versions of Tech2 software to work with.

 ## TIS 2000